TheDerpySage/comfy-channel/README.md

 This repository comes with some example content and configurations that can be used to set up Comfy Channel.

+## Differences from original

+- Options to change some config options with command line args
+- Forces English Audio when Dual Audio is detected (EN/JA only)
+- Enforces 2 channel audio
+- `shuffle` is replaced with `mode` in the playout config. `mode` can be set to `shuffle` or `tracker`
+- `tracker` mode will play files sequentially, and keep track of progress using `comfy-tracker.json` so that progress persists between runs/loops
+- Uses `SystemRandom`
+- Makes the overlay image outline file optional, since it seems largely unneccessary

+### TODO

+- Add a smart shuffle to make sure shuffle isn't choosing the same files over and over between runs.

 ## How to run

 **Perform the steps outlined in [Requirements](#requirements) first!!!**